Nishi-Rathore/Learning-Time/README.md

 # New Project
-This was created by local system
+This project was created from local system
+Created by Nishi Rathore.